top of page

 The Waterfront Cabins at Kimberleyland in Kununurra

-Of course, we recommend our own waterfront spots—our Deluxe Waterfront Studio Cabins and Two-Bedroom Waterview Cabins offer front-row seats to the magic.
+Of course, we recommend our own waterfront spots—our Deluxe Waterfront Studio Cabins (the only uninterrupted waterfront accommodation in Kununurra) and Two-Bedroom Waterview Cabins offer front-row seats to the magic.

 The Kimberley is calling—make sure you spend some time with our favorite unsung hero!